KevinJohnMulligan/nvim/README.md

 # nvim
- vim.init or .vimrc for NeoVim
+ vim.init (the equivelant of .vimrc for NeoVim)

  *Modularised files*